Skip to content

 Data

 Data refers to the amount of information transferred across a connection in a given time.
-It is measured in megabytes (MB), gigabytes (GB), or terabytes (TB).
+It is measured in megabytes (MB), Gigabytes (GB), or terabytes (TB).

 It is essential to consider data limits, primarily when you work from home.
 Hour-long video conferences, downloading and uploading large files and accessing cloud-based applications consume significant amounts of data.